p2docs/p2docs.github.io/page/errata.md

 ### DAC range issue

 The `P_DAC_75R_2V` 75Ω DAC mode only provides a 1V peak-to-peak range.
-This is ideal for a luminace+sync signal (as in S-Video/YPbPr/SoG), but composite modulation can exceed that range.
+This is ideal for a luminance+sync signal (as in S-Video/YPbPr/SoG), but composite modulation can exceed that range.
 In particular, 100% saturated yellow _should_ have its modulation peak slightly above white level.
 This can be worked around by using the higher-impedance `P_DAC_124R_3V` mode.

 ### Clamping issue